-Social media marketing has several benefits and has become vastly popular.
-The only problem is that there is more activity and competition than ever before, making it harder for law firms to stand out.
+Social media marketing for law firms has several benefits and has become vastly popular.
+However, that means there’s more activity and competition than ever before, making it harder for law firms to stand out.
 Fortunately, we’ve got you covered with best practices to help you improve your strategy.
 By applying these learnings across your entire social media marketing strategy, you can carve out a presence and achieve better results.
-Keep reading to learn 7 tactics that will help you take your law firm’s social media strategy to the next level.

 It’s important to think of social media as a way to have interactive conversations – not just a channel for pushing messaging at people.
 Use social listening to understand your audience’s sentiments about your firm, your reputation, and their legal challenges in general.
 You can not only gain insights that will help you to create and promote content, but you can actually join conversations.
 Engaging in conversations will help you to connect with your audience, get feedback, and adjust your strategies as necessary.
 You can use social listening tools like HubSpot or Mention to easily monitor interactions, conversations, and audiences on social media.

 2. Really Connect with Your Audience Using Personalization

 You need to personalize those conversations and interactions.
 Today’s social media users are more savvy and expect experiences that are tailored to them and their interests.
 In fact, research shows that individuals are much more likely to do business with law firms that they feel a personal connection with – and personalizing your social media interactions and other communications with users as much as possible is one way to cultivate that feeling of connection.

 So, when you reply to a commenter, do some research on them, and make sure to use their name in the comment or bring up any relevant info you’ve seen about them.